WARP4dot52/lambda/poincare_junior/README.md

 Implement a profiler mecanism to identify Poincare hot paths.

-Divide Poincare folder to hide the internal tools (node, EditionReference, Interfaces...) and expose the useful API (solver, dataset, CacheReference etc).
+Divide Poincare folder to hide the internal tools (node, EditionReference, Interfaces...) and expose the useful API (solver, dataset, Reference etc).

 Optional optimization: editing a subtree which is at the beginning of the edited tree is very memcpy expensive.
 We could move the subtree at the end of the edition pool before doing multiple modification and reinsert it in the tree afterwards.